More details about required photos for the DV Lottery.

 The person's face must be in focus.

-The person in the photograph must not wear sunglasses, head coverings, or any objects that obscure the face.
+The person in the photograph must not wear glasses, sunglasses, head coverings, or any objects that obscure the face.

 Do not send group or family photos.
 A separate photo is required for each family member.